 The Ubomi Obutsha Centre first opened in 1998, under the leadership of American missionaries, Don and Judy Bixler, as an outreach project of Combined Christian Ministries to the Poor to the vulnerable children and their families of the township of Kwazakhele, Port Elizabeth, South Africa

-Over the years, the project grew in scope, reach, ability and community participation until it was decided to establish it as a standalone non-profit organisation.
+Over the years, the project grew in scope, reach, ability and community participation & the Ubomi Obutsha Centre was establish it as a standalone non-profit organisation in late 2015.

 "Ubomi Obutsha" means "New Life" in isiXhosa, the local traditional language.